MichaelAI0/Code-Guide/LESSON PLANS/Simon Says/Simon_Says_Learning_Objectives.md

 ### JavaScript and jQuery - Bringing the Game to Life

 - **Interactive Elements:** You'll get to know JavaScript and jQuery, the magic that makes the buttons light up and respond when clicked.
-  Lesson 6: Logic Building: This part teaches you how to think logically and write code for the game rules, like what happens when a player wins or loses.
+- **Logic Building:** This part teaches you how to think logically and write code for the game rules, like what happens when a player wins or loses.

-  Skill Development
+## Skill Development

-  Problem-Solving Skills
+### Problem-Solving Skills

-  Challenge Time: While building the game, you'll face challenges and puzzles that you need to solve.
+- **Challenge Time:** While building the game, you'll face challenges and puzzles that you need to solve.
 It's a great way to boost your problem-solving skills!

-  Creativity and Design
+### Creativity and Design

-  Unleash Your Creativity: You'll have the chance to be creative, especially with designing the game's look and feel.
+- **Unleash Your Creativity:** You'll have the chance to be creative, especially with designing the game's look and feel.
   Attention to Detail
   Spot the Difference: Writing code requires attention to detail.
 You'll learn to be more careful and precise, which is super important in programming.
   Understanding Computer Programming